dis-organization/rlas/README.md

 Not all the specification is supported, and there are better tools for LAS data - just not available in R yet.

+-   fix warning from readBin, see tests "srs-las"
 -   put all file contents into a `spbabel::map_table`-like structure
 -   put plot methods into 'r-gris/rangl'
 -   support RGB LAS